 4. Don’t forget to layer

-It can get chilly depending where you are, so bring an extra sweater.
+It can get chilly depending on where you are, so bring an extra sweater.
 From the Andes, to the Peruvian Amazon, traveling through many geographical regions means experiencing different temperatures!

 5. Admire the scenery